World's largest 3D-printed neighborhood nears completion in Texas

 "It brings a lot of efficiency to the trade market," said ICON senior project manager Conner Jenkins.
 "So, where there were maybe five different crews coming in to build a wall system, we now have one crew and one robot."

-After concrete powder, water, sand, and other additives are mixed and pumped into the printer, a nozzle squeezes out the concrete mixture like toothpaste onto a brush, building up layer by layer along a pre-programmed path that creates corduroy-effect walls.
+After concrete powder, water, sand and other additives are mixed together and pumped into the printer, a nozzle squeezes out the concrete mixture like toothpaste onto a brush, building up layer by layer along a pre-programmed path that creates corduroy-effect walls.

 The single-story three- to four-bedroom homes take about three weeks to finish printing, with the foundation and metal roofs installed traditionally.